Skip to Content

 So here’s what I learned –

-iii) Be clear to all parties, set some clear milestones, then move on with my life
+• Communicate clearly to all parties, establish clear milestones, then proceed with my life

-iv) Speak up; and less is more especially when my ego doesn’t like it
+• Speak up; and remember that less is more, especially when my ego resists

-vi) Be willing to question and challenge legal agreements even at the expense of not being considered for the project.
+• Be open to questioning and challenging legal agreements, even if it risks not being considered for the project.

-i) That the good person wins, the bad guy loses (sometimes, we all lose and you need to decide what the trade-offs are)
+• That the good person wins, the bad guy loses --> sometimes, we all lose and you need to decide what the trade-offs are

-ii) A driving force and bigger entity will take your side and fight this for/with you (you are the driving force you can count on and if support appears, that’s an unexpected bonus)
+• A driving force and bigger entity will take your side and fight this for/with you --> you are the driving force you can count on and if support appears, that’s an unexpected bonus

-iii) The legal route will surely sort this out (not always and may not be worth the money, time and effort you will be spending)
+• The legal route will surely sort this out --> not always and may not be worth the money, time and effort you will be spending

-iv) Common sense and professionalism will prevail (in the long run maybe, but surely not all the time and definitely not in this instance)
+• Common sense and professionalism will prevail --> in the long run maybe, but surely not all the time and definitely not in this instance

-v) If you keep totally quiet, people will respect that you took the high road (say something balanced and mention that your silence shouldn’t be taken for agreement or guilt)
+• If you keep totally quiet, people will respect that you took the high road --> learned to say something balanced and mention that your silence shouldn’t be taken for agreement or guilt

-vi) Past actions predict the present and future actions. (the past educates us to prepare for the present and future, but doesn’t predict what is in store)
+• Past actions predict the present and future actions. --> the past educates us to prepare for the present and future, but doesn’t predict what is in store

 On that last sentence, I end here as I remember the education, not just the experience.